rackerlabs/design-system/_component_design/switches.md

 - Construct the switch so that any change to its state is immediately saved.
 Use a checkbox or radio if the user performs additional steps for changes to be effective.
 For example, use a radio or checkbox if the user must click a **Submit** or **Next** button to apply changes.
 - A switch changes state when the user clicks it.
 Do not construct a switch that changes state when the user *clicks and drags* the knob.
 - For clarity, consider including animation that shows the knob changing position.
-- The option label is only one word and no more than 10 characters.
-Use words that clearly indicate the status of the option.
+- The option label can only be on/off or yes/no. For any other options, use a selector title or input description that clearly indicates the impact of both binary states on the system.
+Ensure the impact of both binary states on the system is clear.
 - When there is a long list of settings, consider adding switches to a table.
 This approach provides clarity and enhances the user experience.

 {% endcolumn %}